 In Go it is good to use constants instead of regular variables to define identifiers for values that will not change during program execution.
-We use keyword "const" to define constants.
+We use the keyword "const" to define constants.

 package main